Marcio-Nascimento/Guest-book-cabaceiras/README.md

 - **Memórias Duradouras:** Guarde lembranças inesquecíveis da sua visita através das fotos tiradas no Guest Book de Cabaceiras.
 - **Divulgação do Local:** Compartilhar suas fotos para ajudar a promover esse ponto turístico para que mais pessoas possam conhecê-lo.
 - **Experiência Interativa:** Desfrutar de uma experiência interativa durante a visita, tornando-a ainda mais memorável.

+# 🌟 Welcome to Cabaceiras' Guest Book! 📸

+Welcome to Cabaceiras' Guest Book!
+This is a special project developed by Unifacisa students under the guidance of professors in the Integrative Project course.
+This initiative allows visitors to Cabaceiras' most famous tourist spots in Paraíba, Brazil, to capture memories of their visits through photos.

+## ℹ️ About the Project

+Cabaceiras' Guest Book is a unique idea!
+Here, visitors can scan a QR code on-site and take amazing photos, which will be stored on the project website.
+These photos serve as special memories of the visit and can be shared with friends and family.

+## 🚀 How It Works

+1. **Scan the QR Code:** Just scan the QR code available at the tourist spot using your smartphone.
+This will take you directly to the Guest Book website.

+2. **Take Photos:** Now, enjoy the moment and take as many photos as you like!
+You can view each image before submitting it.

+3. **Photo Storage:** All photos taken are securely stored on the Guest Book server.

+## 💡 Benefits

+- **Lasting Memories:** Keep unforgettable memories of your visit through the photos taken in Cabaceiras' Guest Book.
+- **Promote the Location:** Share your photos to help promote this tourist spot so more people can discover it.
+- **Interactive Experience:** Enjoy an interactive experience during your visit, making it even more memorable.